 Many Georgia Republicans put Trump ahead of party and expect him to stay as president, hurting chances in Senate runoff

-VALDOSTA, Ga. — Georgia Republicans are facing a dilemma at a historic turning point in their state’s politics, having to choose between loyalty to their party or to their party’s national leader — President Trump, who will be out of office next month.
+VALDOSTA, Ga. — Georgia Republicans are facing a dilemma at a historic turning point in their state’s politics, having to choose between loyalty to their party and loyalty to their party’s national leader — President Trump, who will be out of office next month.

 At least, that’s what the election results indicate, including in their own state.
 But many refuse to believe it.

-“At the end of all this, on January 20th, you will see Trump being sworn in again,” a Trump supporter who only gave the name “Doc,” told Yahoo News at Saturday’s “Victory Rally” in Valdosta, Ga.
-“It's going to be brilliant … because Trump has never let them beat him in any situation before, including the impeachment.”
+“At the end of all this, on January 20th, you will see Trump being sworn in again,” a Trump supporter who only gave the name “Doc” told Yahoo News at Saturday’s “Victory Rally” in Valdosta.
+“It’s going to be brilliant ... because Trump has never let them beat him in any situation before, including the impeachment.”

-Doc represents tens of thousands of Republicans nationwide and throughout Georgia who are convinced that Trump will be inaugurated for a second term despite losing the presidential election to President-elect Joe Biden.
+Doc represents tens of thousands of Republicans nationwide and throughout Georgia who are convinced that Trump will be inaugurated for a second term despite losing the Nov.
+3 election to President-elect Joe Biden.

 “[Trump has] had four years to prepare for this moment,” Doc added.
 “Trust me.
 He’s not gonna let Wile E. Coyote beat him on the biggest stage.”

-The insistence by many Republicans that Democrats stole the Nov.
-3 election complicates the effort to hold on to the Senate.
+The insistence by many Republicans that Democrats stole the election complicates the effort to hold on to the Senate.
 Both Georgia seats will be decided in a runoff on Jan.
-5, and if Democrats win both they will control the Senate majority.
-Last week two self-proclaimed Trump supporters, the lawyers Lin Wood and Sidney Powell, told Republicans not to vote in the runoff unless state officials took steps to deliver the state’s 16 Electoral College votes to Trump.
+5, and if Democrats win both, they will control the Senate majority.
+Last week two self-proclaimed Trump supporters, lawyers Lin Wood and Sidney Powell, told Republicans not to vote in the runoff unless state officials took steps to deliver the state’s 16 Electoral College votes to Trump.

 On Monday, a week before electors are to cast their votes for president and vice president, Georgia officials will certify its election results for a third time in favor of Biden, following the second recount.
 Georgia Secretary of State Brad Raffensperger, a Republican, dismissed Trump’s claims of voting fraud at a Monday morning briefing, saying, “We have now counted legally-cast ballots three times and the results remain unchanged.”